ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Confidential Machine Learning (ML) model

+Use case name:

+: Machine Learning protection

+Who will use it:

+: Machine Learning systems

+Attestation type:

+: TBD

+Attesting Party:

+: hardware TEE

+Relying Party:

+: machine learning model owner

+Claims used:

+: TBD

+Description:

-Microsoft talked about this category of use cases at the recent Microsoft
+: Microsoft talked about this category of use cases at the recent Microsoft
 //build conference.

 An example use case is where a device manufacturer wants to protect its